reord-berend/tei.xml2csv/README.md

 <b>Funding:</b>

-This project is supported by the Institute of Museum and Library Services (IMLS) RE-246450-OLS-20
+This project was supported by the Institute of Museum and Library Services (IMLS) RE-246450-OLS-20.

 <b>Credits:</b>